Nishika-Sharma/Nemo---Own-Version-Control-System/README.md

 This will show the commit hash, date, and message for each commit in the repository.

----

 5. Show Commit Differences

-To see the differences introduced in a specific commit, use the following command:

     ```bash
     node Nemo.mjs show <commitHash>